TheMeowgician/FitNEase-Setup/README.md

 ---

 💡 **Note:**

 - **All other services (including ML service) don't need manual .env configuration** - Docker Compose handles all their settings automatically
+- **IMPORTANT: Do NOT create or modify .env files for other services** (social, tracking, content, engagement, media, operations, planning, ml) - this can cause connectivity issues
 - If you skip email configuration:
   - Email verification/notifications won't work (but registration and login still work)

+⚠️ **If you accidentally created a .env file for fitnease-ml:** Delete it, as Docker Compose already provides the correct configuration automatically.

 Make sure you're back in the FitNEase-Setup folder before continuing:

 ```bash
 pwd    # Should show: .../FitNEase-Setup
 ```